 The newsletter length can vary, but avoid overwhelming your readers.
 “Keep the content relatively brief, under or around 500 words,” Bearden recommended.
 “Paragraphs should be short and digestible, and it’s great to include images, graphics or photos.”

-Deciding when to send your email newsletter is crucial to your strategy.
+Timing plays a vital role in open rates.
 While various theories abound, many experts advise sending email communications during the early hours of a traditional workday, between 8 a.m. and 11 a.m.
-In addition, Tuesdays and Thursdays have been identified as top-performing weekdays, especially if they fall on the fifth, seventh or 12th of the month.
+In addition, Tuesdays and Thursdays have been identified as top-performing weekdays.
+However, the rise of remote work has shifted these norms; it is essential to review your own analytics to see when your specific audience is most active.

 Bearden emphasized that consistency is key when it comes to email newsletter frequency.
 “If you have the resources and content to keep up with a weekly schedule, that can be a great way to maintain engagement,” Bearden noted.
 “If you can only manage a monthly schedule, there are upsides to that approach as well — consumers won’t feel overloaded by your content.
 At the end of the day, the most important thing is that it’s consistent.”